Centre Hall, Pennsylvania

 Centre Hall is a borough in Centre County, Pennsylvania, United States.
 It is located in Penns Valley and is part of the State College, Pennsylvania Metropolitan Statistical Area.
-The population was 1,265 at the 2010 census, which is a 17.2% increase from the 2000 census.
+As of the 2020 census, Centre Hall had a population of 1,268.

 Centre Hall was so named on account of its location near the geographical center of Penns Valley.

 Geography

 Centre Hall is located at (40.844287, -77.684615), surrounded by Potter Township.

 According to the United States Census Bureau, the borough has a total area of 0.6 sqmi, all land.